ben-truong-0324/truongben.com/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Machine Learning Engineer & Technical Lead
+role: ML DevOps & LLM Research

 # Status emoji
 status:
   icon: ⚙️

 # Short bio (displayed in user profile at end of posts)
 bio: ML Engineer with a background in NLP, operational analytics, and public-sector innovation.
-Passionate about applied AI for good.
+Passionate about GenAI and Federated ML at scale.

 # Interests (optional display section)
 interests:
+- ML Analytics Pipeline
-- Applied Machine Learning
+- NLP on Federated Learning
-- Natural Language Processing
-- Public Sector Technology
 - Entrepreneurship & Nonprofits

 # Education (optional section that appears in widgets or sidebar)